FullerJam/swd500_2017/sessions/session9.0/task.md

 # Practical

 Today is more than about following a step by step process to complete some task.
 We will require you to understand how to utilise third party components.

-I want you using a package manager to initiate a vue app
+- Using NPM set up your project and install `vue`

+- To start with, take a contact form from [w3fools](https://www.w3schools.com/howto/howto_css_contact_form.asp) and implement it as a vue component

-- As a minimum I would like you to set up a contact form and validate it using [Vee Validate](https://github.com/baianat/vee-validate)
+- Next, I would like you to add validation using a component like [Vee Validate](https://github.com/baianat/vee-validate)

  - If you're feeling adventurous you can explore  [the Curated list of view components](https://github.com/vuejs/awesome-vue#menu) and find some that could be used in your assignment